MAJIDNISAR/MAJIDNISAR.github.io/_posts/2017-09-30-MovementVsProgress.md

 layout: post
 title: Note to Self
 image: /img/methinking.jpg
-subtitle: "Dont Confuse Movement with progress"***"Growth is the only Guarantee, that tomorrow is going to be better"
+subtitle: "Dont Confuse Movement with progress...Growth is the only Guarantee, that tomorrow is going to be better"
 bigimg: /img/movementvsprogress.jpg
 ---

 #NoteToSelf
+***
 "Dont Just Inspire to make a Living , Inspire to make a Difference, Any thing you want ,Good, you can have , claim it , work hard to get it, when you get it,reach back, pull some one else  up